Power Harvesters: Florida Blueberry Growers' Secret to Future Success

 Doug Phillips, blueberry extension coordinator at the Institute of Agricultural and Food Sciences (IFAS) at the University of Florida (UF), said power harvesters are in the early stages of commercial-scale adoption.

-“I think that to be successful, a lot of growers will adopt it.
-They realize where their most important costs are, where the big cost differences are,” Phillips said.
-"But to be price competitive, I think a lot of people realize they need to start heading in that direction."
+“I think to be successful, a lot of producers will embrace it.
+They realize where their biggest costs are, where the big cost differences are,” Phillips said.
+"But to be competitive on price, I think a lot of people realize they need to start heading in that direction."

 Expensive labor expense